 Functional genomics for farm and domestic animals

-BBSRC supports ARK-Genomics Centre for Comparative and Functional Genomics, a not-for-profit organisation based at Roslin in Scotland.
+BBSRC supports ARK-Genomics Centre for Comparative and Functional Genomics, a not-for-profit organisation based at The Roslin Insitute in Scotland.
 Projects will be carried out as collaborative ventures with ARK-Genomics.
-The resources are available for use at Roslin or in your own laboratory.
+The resources are available for use at The Roslin Insitute or in your own laboratory.
 In line with BBSRC policy, all biological resources submitted to ARK-Genomics will be made freely available to all users.

 Resources for the investigating gene function initiative